openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

     },
     ...

-Knowing virtual media device name, the client can check out its present state:
+Knowing the virtual media device name, the client can check out its present
+state:

 .. code-block:: bash